 New technical capabilities often come with unanticipated challenges.
 Most white LED lighting has significant levels of potentially harmful blue light.
 IDA published a report in 2010 detailing the known and suspected hazards of blue-rich white light sources.[i]
-In the years since, scientific evidence has coalesced around its conclusions.
+In the years since scientific evidence has coalesced around its conclusions.
 Blue-rich white light sources are known to increase glare and compromise human vision, especially in the aging eye.[ii],[iii] These lights create potential road safety problems for motorists and pedestrians alike.
-In natural settings, blue light at night has been shown to adversely affect wildlife behavior and reproduction.[iv],[v] This particularly true in cities, which are often stopover points for migratory species such as birds.
+In natural settings, blue light at night has been shown to adversely affect wildlife behavior and reproduction when exposed to it at the wrong time of day.[iv],[v] This is particularly true in cities, which are often stopover points for migratory species such as birds.

 Concerns about blue light reach far beyond biology.
 Outdoor lighting with strong blue content is likely to worsen skyglow because it has a significantly larger geographic reach than lighting consisting of less blue.
 According to the 2016 “New World Atlas of Artificial Night Sky Brightness” street lighting and outdoor lighting retrofits using 4000-kelvin white LED lamps could result in a factor of 2.5 increase in light pollution.[vi]
 Given that the rate of increase of lighting as seen from Earth orbit is about 2 percent per year,[vii] it is all the more important to address this problem.